Karlheinz Deschner: Life

 Initially matriculating as a major in Forestry in the University of Munich, Deschner attended lectures on Law, Theology, Philosophy and Psychology during 1946/47 at the Philosophical-Theological College in Bamberg.
 From 1947 to 1951 at the University of Würzburg he studied Contemporary German Literature, Philosophy and History and graduated in 1951 with a doctoral dissertation entitled Lenau's Lyrics As an Expression of Metaphysical Despair.
 In the same year he married Elfi Tuch.
 They had three children: Katja (1951), Bärbel (1958) and Thomas (1959 to 1984).

 From 1924 to 1964, Deschner resided in a former hunting lodge of the prince-bishops of Tretzendorf (Steigerwald), then for two years in the country house of a friend in Fischbrunn (near Hersbruck, Franconian Jura).
 After that, he resided in Hassfurt am Main until his death.

 Karlheinz Deschner published novels, literary criticism, essays, aphorisms, and history critical of religion and the Church.
 Over the years he gave more than 2,000 public lectures.

 In 1971, he was called before court in Nuremberg, charged with "Insults against the Church", but was acquitted.
 Outside of Germany, his works remained largely unpublished until the eighties, when translated versions (where necessary) were published in Spain, Switzerland, Italy and Poland.
 (The fourth part of The Cock Crowed Once Again was translated into Norwegian and published in 1972).

 Deschner worked on his ambitious Criminal History of Christianity from 1970 to 2013.
 He had no official research grants, honoraria, stipends, emoluments or official positions, but had been financially supported by a few friends and readers.
 His friend and patron Alfred Schwarz was able to celebrate the appearance of Volume 1 in September 1986 but did not live to see Volume 2 reach publication.
 The German entrepreneur Herbert Steffen, founder of the humanistic Giordano Bruno Foundation has continued to support Deschner's work.
-In 1989 German weekly news magazine Der Spiegel published a recension of the first two volumes.
+In 1989 German weekly news magazine Der Spiegel published a review of the first two volumes.
 The article was written by Horst Herrmann, a former professor of Church law at Münster University who left the Catholic Church in 1981.

 During the summer semester of 1987 Deschner taught a course entitled Criminal History of Christianity at the University of Münster.

 Karlheinz Deschner was a member of the Yugoslavian Academy of Sciences and Arts in Department of Historical Sciences.